Zoubir Zmit

-Zoubir Zmit (زبير زميت; born June 11, 1975 in Meftah) is an Algerian football player.
+Zoubir Zmit (زبير زميت; born June 11, 1975) is an Algerian football player.
 He currently plays for MO Constantine in the Algerian Ligue Professionnelle 2.

 Club career

 On August 14, 2010, Zmit joined CS Constantine, signing a contract with the club.
 In his first season with the club, he helped the club win the 2010–11 Algerian Ligue Professionnelle 2 and gain promotion back to the Algerian Ligue Professionnelle 1.

 In 2013 Zmit was suspended for 3 months after he failed a drug test.